 Outside areas and boundaries

 Repair category 1

-Notes The Vendor has advised that repairs will be carried out to an entrance step prior to sale.
-Trees are situated in close proximity to the building.
-General advice suggests that no trees should be planted any closer to a building than its mature height.
+Notes Sections of garden grounds are generally untidy.
+Trees are situated in close proximity to the block.
+General advice suggests that no trees should be planted any closer to a building that its mature height.